Deleting a Node Pool

 project-name

-: The name of the project where the cluster will be created. -
+: The name of the project in which you want to delete the node pool. -

 nodepool-name